jokrzesik/Airline_Passenger_Satisfaction-SQL_Project/README.md

 ~~~
 Findings showed that off the satisfied passengers, 21,772 experienced a delay and 34,656 had no delay.
 Of the neutral or dissatisfied passengers, 34,962 experienced a delay and 38,490 had no delay.
 The average delay (factoring out on-time flights) was 32.38 minutes for satisfied passengers and 35.72 for neutral or dissatisfied.
 The results for Arrival Delay were similar to that of Departure Delay.

 Lastly, I explored the ratings of different satisfaction components by passengers.
 This method mostly used the `AVG` command as well as the `GROUP BY` to divide the ratings by Satisfaction.
+Ratings were based on a scale of 0-5, with 0 being not applicable and 5 being the highest.
+All 0 ratings were converted to `NULL` to be kept out of calculations.
 ~~~SQL
 SELECT Satisfaction,
     AVG([Departure_and_Arrival_Time_Convenience]+[Ease_of_Online_Booking]+